Rescuers looking for 8 people after gas explo... | Taiwan News

-WARSAW, Poland (AP) — Officials in southern Poland said Wednesday that a gas explosion collapses a house, trapping as many as eight people.
+WARSAW, Poland (AP) — A gas explosion collapsed a house in southern Poland on Wednesday evening, trapping as many as eight people and causing blazes in debris that required dozens of firefighters to combat.

-Local firefighters spokeswoman Patrycja Pokrzywa said the detached, three-floor house in the mountain resort of Szczyrk was destroyed in the explosion shortly after 6 p.m.
-She said fires touched off in the debris were being dealt with by dozens of firefighters.
+Local firefighters spokeswoman Patrycja Pokrzywa said the detached, three-floor house in the popular mountain resort of Szczyrk was destroyed in the explosion shortly after 6 p.m.

+The regional firefighters' chief, Jacek Kleszczewski, said some 100 firefighters were working in sub-freezing temperature and snow to put out the last flames and allow for full rescue action.

 Pokrzywa said children were believed to be among those trapped under the house, which was home to two families.
 She said rescuers with dogs were searching for survivors and victims.